zodern/meteor-docker/readme.md

 ### Compressed bundle

 You can create the bundle with the `meteor build` command.
+The bundle should be available in the container at `/bundle/bundle.tar.gz`.

 #### Dockerfile